ZApocolypse/zapocolypse.github.io/README.md

-# zapocolypse.github.io
+# zapocalypse.github.io
-Home for the Zombie apocolypse website.
+Home for the Zombie apocalypse website.